dazeb/The-Chia-Farmer/README.md

 [Ploto](https://github.com/tydeno/Ploto) - A Windows PowerShell based Chia Plotting Manager.
 Consists of a PowerShell Module that allows to spawn, manage and move plots.

+[Harry Plotter](https://github.com/abueide/harry-plotter) - Harry Plotter is an easy to use magical Chia plot manager for muggles!

 ## Monitoring 📊

 ## Faucets 💰